-“Sin will take you farther than you want to go, keep you longer than you want to stay, and cost you more than you want to pay.” ― R Zaccharias
+“Sin will take you farther than you want to go, keep you longer than you want to stay, and cost you more than you want to pay.” ― Ravi Zacharias

-King Saul had totally given up on God, and God had removed His Spirit from him.
-Saul became totally obsessed with discovering the whereabouts of his divinely appointed replacement, David, so that he could kill him.
+King Saul had totally given up on God, and become totally obsessed with discovering the whereabouts of his divinely-appointed replacement, David, so that he could put him to death.

 But Saul’s heart toward God was weak, and his faith did not stick.
 He began to wander further and further away from the Lord, until he was now in active opposition to Him.

 Saul fell into a demonic obsession with killing David and had tracked him into the presence of the prophet Samuel.
 Even now, God gave Saul one more chance to turn away from evil and to repent, turn around, and head back toward the Lord.

 22 Then he (Saul) also went to Ramah … and said, “Where are Samuel and David?”
 23 So he went there… Then the Spirit of God was upon him also, and he went on and prophesied…24 And he also stripped off his clothes and prophesied before Samuel in like manner, and lay down naked all that day and all that night.
 Therefore they say, “Is Saul also among the prophets?”
 1 Samuel 19:22-24 (NKJV)